teamapp-ai/teamapp-ai.github.io/repeating-tasks.md

 * outbound operations
 * opening and closing checklists
 * safety, compliance and security
 * procurement
 * staff rostering / payroll
 * cleaning schedules
 * maintenance schedules

-## **repeating tasks**
+## **repeating tasks app**

 There are several excellent options for work collaboration or managing projects, such as [Trello](https://trello.com/), [Asana](https://asana.com/), [Monday](https://monday.com/) and [Wrike](https://www.wrike.com/)**.**

-\#team is the best task app for managing repeating tasks across one or multiple teams.
-The things that you want to track daily/ weekly/ fortnightly/ monthly/ quarterly/ annually.
+**#team is the best task app for managing repeating tasks across one or multiple teams.**  Things you want to track daily/ weekly/ fortnightly/ monthly/ quarterly/ annually.

 With #team you will have multiple teams executing consistently and with more visibility than ever before.